WHAT TO DO IN STOCKHOLM IN 3 DAYS

 I think 3 days is actually a good time to spend there.
 Though the travel tips I give below could also be done within 2 days, 3 days is perfect: less stressful, but still fun and not boring.

-TRAVEL TIPS FOR YOUR STOCKHOLM TRIP
+TRAVEL TIPS FOR YOUR STOCKHOLM ITINERARY

 Before talking about the top things to do, you will find some important travel information for your 3-day Stockholm itinerary.
 Stockholm, like all of Sweden and Scandinavia, is pretty expensive and if you look for cheap holidays you might get disappointed – but there are also some great free things to do in Stockholm which do not cost a thing.